Skip to Content

 The rumours you’ve heard are true.
 Belgium loves beer.
 They drink the most beer per capita in any country in the world!
 Belgium is home to over 195 breweries, making over 2,000 different types of beer (the most different kinds in one country).

-Even if you don’t like beer, I guarantee Belgium will have something for you.
+Even if you don’t like beer, I guarantee Belgium will have a beer for you.
 The options range from fruity to dry…doubles to quadruples.
 You name it, they have it.

 They also take beer drinking very seriously; each beer comes with their own glass to properly aerate it.
 But that’s not all, they also have serving directions on the back of each glass.
 This will tell you the recommended serving temperature – and each one is different.